pelacables/puppet-autossh/README.markdown

 Simple Example
 ------

-The simple example creates a single ssh tunnel between two nodes, starting at the origin and terminating at the 'destination'.
+The simple example creates a single ssh tunnel between two nodes, starting at the origin and terminating at the 'destination' using DSL only:

 **Prepare Private/Public Keys**